A Day Trip to Malbork: Visiting the Biggest Castle in the World!

 Once we wandered a little closer, the tantalizing aromas lured us in further, and before we knew it we were sitting at a table with two platefuls of food in front of us.

-Eating Polish food at Malbork Castle
+That Backpacker Audrey Bergner eating hearty Polish food at Malbork Castle in Poland

-Polish food- hunters stew and Kielbasa sausage
+Polish food featuring hunters stew and Kielbasa sausage macro details at Malbork Castle in Poland

 I ordered the Hunter’s Stew with Roasted Potatoes and Kielbasa, and it was a meal fit for a king!
 I already love Sauerkraut so I thought the stew tasted delicious, the potatoes were golden and perfectly seasoned, and the sausage was crispy on the outside but juicy on the inside.